 The power sector is also changing, as electricity is being used in new products and for new purposes.
 Electricity consumption is becoming more energy-efficient, but at the same time peak loads are rising.
 The proportion of power produced using intermittent renewable sources is rising.
 Changes in production and consumption patterns will have major implications for grid operations and for the investments needed in the sector.

 New technologies and market-based solutions can make it possible to develop a more efficient and flexible system.
 Over time, this may reduce the need for investments in the grid.
 The capacity of the system to cope with both short- and long-term changes depends on the physical infrastructure, the ICT infrastructure and market systems.

-Digital technologies are already an important in the operation of the power supply system, for example in advanced control systems in the transmission and regional grids.
+Digital technologies are already an important tool in the operation of the power supply system, for example in advanced control systems in the transmission and regional grids.
 Operational control systems for the transmission and regional grids use digital systems for monitoring, management and control.
 Digital systems have also been in use for many years for remote control of electricity production facilities and the grid.

 Operational control systems allow companies to monitor the status of the grid and production facilities in real time.
 If a fault arises or there is a power cut or some other incident, operators at a control centre can respond immediately and restore power quickly or correct the fault.

 Until now, digitisation and integration of operational control systems with other systems have largely been restricted to the transmission and regional grids, but is now becoming more widespread in distribution grids as well.

 Statnett uses system protection and frequency protection to increase the transmission capacity of the grid, reduce power supply interruptions when there is an outage in a grid component, and prevent local grid collapse.

 System protection is a generic term for predefined relays that are automatically activated if there is a fault on a power line or at a substation, or if frequency, voltage or current limits are exceeded.
 System protection includes disconnection of consumption and production.